Final Fantasy: Legacy

+Industry impact

 Final Fantasy has been influential in the history of video games and game mechanics.
 Final Fantasy IV is considered a milestone for the genre, introducing a dramatic storyline with a strong emphasis on character development and personal relationships.
 In 1992, Nintendo's Shigeru Miyamoto noted the impact of Final Fantasy on Japanese role-playing games, stating Final Fantasys "interactive cinematic approach" with an emphasis on "presentation and graphics" was gradually becoming "the most common style" of Japanese RPG at the time.
-Final Fantasy VII, having been the first title of the series to be officially released in the PAL territories of Europe and Oceania, is credited as having the largest industry impact of the series, and with allowing console role-playing games to gain global mass-market appeal.
+Final Fantasy VII, the first of the series officially released in the PAL territories of Europe and Oceania, is credited with having the largest industry impact of the series, and with allowing console role-playing games to gain global mass-market appeal.
 VII is considered to be one of the most important and influential video games in the series.

 The series affected Square's business on several levels.
 The commercial failure of Final Fantasy: The Spirits Within resulted in hesitation and delays from Enix during merger discussions with Square.
 Square's decision to produce games exclusively for the Sony PlayStation—a move followed by Enix's decision with the Dragon Quest series—severed their relationship with Nintendo.
 Final Fantasy games were absent from Nintendo consoles, specifically the Nintendo 64, for seven years.
 Critics attribute the switch of strong third-party games like the Final Fantasy and Dragon Quest games to Sony's PlayStation, and away from the Nintendo 64, as one of the reasons behind PlayStation being the more successful of the two consoles.
 The release of the Nintendo GameCube, which used optical disc media, in 2001 caught the attention of Square.
-To produce games for the system, Square created the shell company The Game Designers Studio and released Final Fantasy Crystal Chronicles, which spawned its own metaseries within the main franchise.
-Final Fantasy XIs lack of an online method of subscription cancellation prompted the creation of legislation in Illinois that requires internet gaming services to provide such a method to the state's residents.
+To produce games for the system, Square created the shell company The Game Designers Studio and released Final Fantasy Crystal Chronicles, which spawned its own series within the franchise.
+Final Fantasy XIs lack of an online method to cancel subscriptions led to the creation of legislation in the US state Illinois that requires internet gaming services to provide such a method to the state's residents.
+Guinness World Records recognized the game as the first RPG to prompt a change in State law.